navanathjadhav/React-Virtual-DOM-Uncovered/README.md

 After the reconciliation process, React has a finalized Virtual DOM tree.
 It then efficiently updates the actual DOM by applying the required changes to bring it in sync with the Virtual DOM.
 This step involves creating, updating, or removing DOM nodes as needed.

+## Conclusion

+Understanding React's Virtual DOM workflow is crucial for efficient web development.
+From JSX compilation to rendering, each step plays a vital role in optimizing performance and user experience.
+Diffing and reconciliation minimize unnecessary updates, while component lifecycle methods handle mounting, props, and state updates.
+Minification further improves performance by reducing file size.
+Mastering this workflow empowers developers to build high-performing React applications.

 ## Share & Care

 If you think this project is helpful share it on [Twitter](https://twitter.com/intent/tweet?url=https://github.com/navanathjadhav/React-Virtual-DOM-Uncovered).